 Flexible Work Periods

-A flexible work schedule can also provide reasonable accommodation to people with diverse abilities.
+A flexible work schedule can also provide reasonable accommodation to people with disabilities.
 The physical and mental challenges may not allow for the same commitment to working hours as the rest of your employees.
 You can work on ways they can still be productive while accommodating their particular needs.

 Communication Support